ADHD testing: Understanding Qbtech norm data

 What is normative data?

 Normative data is data that falls within the expected or usual range of normal.
-Its use in psychology is common and can be used to compare test results to see if they fit within the normal range.
+Its use in psychology is common and can be used to see if results fit within a normal range.

 In the context of ADHD, if an individual’s test results for inattention, impulsivity, or hyperactivity appear outside the usual range, then this might indicate the presence of ADHD.